 - b.
 If yes, is OSA managed with continuous positive airway pressure therapy (CPAP) or alternative therapies such as oral appliances? - i.
 If yes, go to 10 - ii.
 If no, deny as Criteria not Met.
 Untreated OSA is associated with poor concentration, excessive daytime sleepiness, and fatigue, which may impair daily function or induce/exacerbate cognitive deficits.
 OSA should be adequately controlled prior to initiating treatment with stimulants. - 10.
-Does the patient have bipolar disorder, preexisting psychosis, anxiety disorder, agitated state, narrow angle or angle closure glaucoma, or hyperthyroidism? - a.
+Does the patient have bipolar disorder, preexisting psychosis, anxiety disorder, agitated state, narrow angle or angle closure glaucoma, or hyperthyroidism?
+Or is there clinical rationale to prescribing a stimulant without treating comorbid conditions. - a.
 If yes, deny as Criteria Not Met.
 Stimulant therapy is not recommended in patients with bipolar disorder, preexisting psychosis, anxiety disorder, agitated state, glaucoma, or hyperthyroidism. - Note to reviewer: TCAs have been shown to be efficacious in adult ADHD.
 TCAs have also been shown in clinical trials to reduce anxiety in patients with ADHD and comorbid anxiety.
 Stimulants may exacerbate symptoms of behavior and thought disorder.
 Stimulants may induce mixed/manic episodes in patients with bipolar disorder.
-New onset psychosis or mania may also occur with stimulant use - b.
+New onset psychosis or mania may also occur with stimulant use SSRI/SNRI first, then add stimulant for anxiety (look at manufacturer labeling) - b.
 If no, go to 11 - 11.
 Is the patient taking a MAO inhibitor, or quit taking a MAO inhibitor within 14 days of starting stimulant therapy? (e.g. isocarboxazid, phenelzine, tranylcypromine, or selegeline) - a.
 If yes, deny as Criteria Not Met.
 Concomitant use of stimulants and MAO inhibitor therapy, or discontinuation within 14 days, is contraindicated due to increased risk of hypertensive crisis. - b.
 If no, go to 12 - 12.
 Is the prescribed dose supported by the FDA approved package insert dosing guideline for the prescribed product? - a.
 If yes, approve for the requested duration of therapy up to 12 months - b.
 If no, deny as Criteria Not Met.
 Doses above those supported by the FDA approved package insert are not a covered benefit on Oregon Health Plan.